Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 For online sellers, it’s important to answer these questions, especially when launching your shop in a new market.
 But even if you’ve been selling goods in that country for a few years now, you need to stay updated on shifting trends, and reassess whether or not you’re meeting your target market’s needs.

 We’ve previously discussed what drives eCommerce in Thailand.
-(If you haven’t read it yet, you can find it here.)
 This time, let’s zoom in on Thai online shoppers to understand their eCommerce journey.

 But first, a few quick facts: